terraform-provider-openstack/terraform-provider-openstack/website/docs/d/networking_port_v2.html.markdown

 * `host_id` - The ID of the host, which has the allocatee port.

-* `profile` - Custom port binding.
-Stored as JSON.
+* `profile` - A map of JSON strings containing the binding profile information.

 * `vnic_type` - VNIC type for the port.

 * `vif_details` - A map of JSON strings containing additional details for this specific binding.

 * `vif_type` - The VNIC type of the port binding.